Lipstick Gets Clumpy On Lips – What To Do?

 - Liquid matte lipstick

-Liquid matte lipsticks turn into a matte or semi-matte finish on your lips after just minutes of application and work like magic.
+Liquid matte lipsticks create a matte or semi-matte finish on your lips in just minutes and work like magic.

 - Matte balms